 The true power of ASCII processing is not realized until it is viewed in context with T/MonXM software.
 Once an ASCII alarm is declared it becomes a "Standard T/Mon Alarm," which may control the following functions: Local audible, 4 Level Audio / Visual relay indicators, Alarm formatting (color & content), historical functions, printer logging, optional alpha/numeric pagers, and access to responders.
 Other T/MonXM standard functions include: Multiple alarm windows, system security, UPS support, derived alarms, trouble logs, alarm qualification times, extended alarm messages, labeled controls, analog support, watch dog functionality, and lots of statistical real time activity indicators.

 The most recent addition to the ASCII monitoring product line is the ASCII/X.25 package.
 This package consists of an ASCII/X.25 software module and an X.25 card.
 Multiple devices can be monitored over their respective PVC's & SVC's.
 Each logical channel can follow its own set of rules.

 For additional information regarding the ASCII modules or our complete line of alarm monitoring hardware and software solutions, please give us a call.

 |ASCII Interrogator with X.25 Card||D-SK-183-10A-00|

-> It's 9:20 PM on Monday at our Fresno, CA, USA headquarters.
-It's late in the day, but we promise to start on your quote first thing in the morning.
+It's 2:20 PM on Monday at our Fresno, CA, USA headquarters.
+We can start on your quote right away.